Current Parks Development Projects

 Robert McDonald Park

-Design is underway for a new multi-use trail with lighting and benches, with construction planned to begin in 2025.
+Design is underway for a new multi-use trail with lighting and benches.
+Construction is planned to begin in spring 2026.

 Project Manager: Darron Ahlstedt